smblott-github/chromix/README.md

 ```
 This produces no output, but yields an exit code of `0` if Chromix was able to
 ping Chrome, and non-zero otherwise.
 It can be useful in scripts for checking
-whether Chrome is running.
+whether Chromi/Chrome is running.

 This is the default command if no arguments are provided to chromix.
 So the
-`ping`, here, can be omitted.
+`ping`, above, can be omitted.

 #### Load

 ```
 node chromix.js load https://github.com/
 ```
-This first searches for a tab for which `https://github.com/` is a prefix of
+This first searches for a tab for which `https://github.com/` is contained in
 the tab's URL.
 If such a tab is found, it is focussed.
 Otherwise, a new tab
 is created for the URL.

 Additionally, if the URL is of the form 'file://.*', then the tab is
 reloaded.

+If Chrome is running but has no window, then a new window will be created.
+However, if chrome is not running, then Chromix will *not* start it.

 #### With